tjoskar/ng-lazyload-image/README.md

 **Q** How can I manually trigger the loading of images?

-**A** You can either use the `getObservable` hook if you can trigger the loading outside the dom or you can use the `customObservable` input, see above and https://github.com/tjoskar/ng-lazyload-image/issues/197
+**A** You can either use the `getObservable` hook if you can trigger the loading outside the dom or you can use the `customObservable` input, see [Custom Observable](#custom-observable)

 **Q** Does this library work with ionic or some other wrapper for Angular?

-**A** Yes, but ionic and some other library wraps the whole document inside an other div so you might need to create your own scroll listener. https://github.com/tjoskar/ng-lazyload-image/issues?utf8=%E2%9C%93&q=is%3Aissue+Ionic
+**A** Yes, but ionic and some other library wraps the whole document inside an other div so you might need to create your own scroll listener.

 **Q** How can I add a transition effect between the default image and the lazy loaded image?